 Which are the best long-term fixed-rate mortgage providers?

-Online mortgage broker and lender Habito has been the first to market with a 40-year fixed-rate mortgage, Habito One.
+Online mortgage broker and lender Habito* was the first to market with a 40-year fixed-rate mortgage, Habito One.
 The product is characterised by its flexibility, with borrowers having the option to port the deal to a different property if they move, pay off the mortgage early or exit the deal without any financial penalty.
-Whether the relatively high cost - 5.3% for a 40-year fixed term at 90% LTV - will be off-putting remains to be seen.
+Whether the relatively high cost - 6.29% for a 40-year fixed term at 90% LTV - will be off-putting remains to be seen.

 The key features of Habito One are: